 Relevant factors can include:

-Not all adjustments will have a cost, for example if a staff member needs to change their start and end working time but still do the same number of hours overall, this is a cost-free reasonable adjustment.
+Not all adjustments will have a cost, for example if an employee needs to change their start and end working time but still do the same number of hours overall, this is a cost-free reasonable adjustment.

-Where costs will be incurred, such as specific equipment recommendations, the OHA will state in their report whether this will need to be funded by the staff member’s department, or whether this will be covered by the reasonable adjustment budget.
-The reasonable adjustment budget is held by OH and used when the staff member has a long-term condition or disability which fits the criteria of the Equality Act.
+Where costs will be incurred, such as specific equipment recommendations, the OHA will state in their report whether this will need to be funded by the department, or if it is covered by our reasonable adjustment budget.
+The reasonable adjustment budget is held by us (OH) and used when the long-term condition or disability fits the criteria of the Equality Act.

-Staff can also request support for funding of adjustments via Access to Work (AtW), which is a government fund run by the Department for Work and Pensions to support people with disabilities to remain or take up paid work.
+The report may also recommend applying for additional support for funding of adjustments via Access to Work (AtW), which is a government fund run by the Department for Work and Pensions to support people with disabilities to remain in employment.

-Support for funding equipment required for reasons that do not fall under the Equality Act 2010 will need to be covered from the respective departments budget.
+Equipment required for reasons that do not fall under the Equality Act 2010 will need to be covered from the respective department’s budget.
 Many common items, such as ergonomic mice, wrist rests and foot stools, can be purchased internally through DITS or Central Stores.

 If assistance is needed to source an item, please consult your department's DSE facilitator or HSLO/DHSO.